 Uncal herniation can be suggested on CT, however, MRI is the gold standard.

 Features of unilateral descending tentorial herniation include:

-- medial displacement of the uncle and parahippocampal gyrus of the temporal lobe
+- medial displacement of the uncus and parahippocampal gyrus of the temporal lobe

 - medial displacement of the temporal horn of the lateral ventricle